opendocsg/slw-judgments-backfill/2003_SGHC_140/report.md

 **The appropriate penalty**

 34     We then turned to the issue of the appropriate penalty.
 Under s 83(1) of the Act, the penalty that may be imposed ranges from censure to suspension up to five (5) years to striking-off.
-The considerations to bear in mind when deciding the appropriate penalty were amply set out in _Law Society of Singapore v Ravindra Samuel_ [1999] 1 SLR 696 where the Court, in deciding whether to opt for suspension or striking-off, made the following observation:
+The considerations to bear in mind when deciding the appropriate penalty were amply set out in _Law Society of Singapore v Ravindra Samuel_ <span class="citation">[1999] 1 SLR 696</span> where the Court, in deciding whether to opt for suspension or striking-off, made the following observation:

  (1) where a solicitor has acted dishonestly, the court will order that he be struck off the roll of solicitors;